 Believe it or not, most nursing students from the UK who go on to study medicine prefer to do so in Europe rather than stay in the UK.
 There are many reasons why that is, but a few of the most notable ones are:

 - Shorter programmes - Many universities in the UK require students who have a nursing degree to start their education all over again if they want a medical degree.
-As you can imagine, this can be incredibly disheartening to hear, and has discouraged many students from following their true dream.
-Meanwhile, a lot of European medical schools offer a 4-year graduate programme to nursing graduates.
+As you can imagine, this can be incredibly disheartening and has discouraged many students from following their true dream.
+Meanwhile, many European medical schools offer graduate programmes to nursing graduates.

 - Empathy & compassion - As a doctor, empathy will be one of your most valuable qualities - sometimes even more valuable than your medical knowledge.
-And it’s been proven that the best way to become more empathetic is to interact with people who are different from you.
-As such, living in a different world, a different culture, will give you a valuable education that’s not taught by any university on Earth.
+And it’s been proven that interacting with different people is the best way to become more empathetic.
+Living in a different world and culture will give you a valuable education not taught by any university on Earth.

-- Adventure & independence - Let’s be honest, we’ve all seen travel videos and blogs online, and we’ve all fantasized about what it would be like to do the same.
-Well, on top of all the other benefits, choosing to study medicine in Europe will also provide you with an adventure just like on YouTube!
+- Adventure & independence - Let’s be honest, we’ve all seen travel videos and blogs online and fantasized about what it would be like to do the same.
+On top of all the other benefits, choosing to study medicine in Europe will also provide you with an adventure, just like on YouTube!
 New places, cultures, foods, buildings, people… All while learning to be a doctor and help those back home.

 What are the next steps?